 But, you can get smart and take advantage of nifty storage containers such as baskets and other boxes that can be stored neatly in your cupboard.
 They can even go under your bed. or be kept in the garage.

 I love these IRIS Stack & Pull Boxes for easy storage of clothing, bedding, and just about anything else you don't need immediately.

 Or, these beautiful Trademark Innovations Foldable Hyacinth Storage Baskets.
 You can keep all the kids' toys in them, magazines you're still reading, or even towels for the bathroom.
 They'll suit most home decor too!

-The benefit?
+What is the benefit?
 Once again, you’re freeing up space and you’re less likely to trip over the stuff lying on the floor.
 So, more breathing space and less frustration build-up.
-Plus, fewer injuries caused by falling over too much clutter.
+Plus, fewer injuries are caused by falling over too much clutter.

 3. Give Away to Charity